Free Things to Do in Hanover

 Must-see spots that don't cost a penny.

-Leine River Promenade Free
+Leine Promenade Free

-Lister Meile Neighborhood Free
+Lister Meile Flea Market Remnants Free

 Free Cultural Experiences